Too Allergic

 How do we test if it is real?

-• To test if the alloy is real or not, you’d need to perform a simple nickel test, which includes swabbing the jewelry with cotton dipped with the nickel-test solution.
+• To test whether the alloy is genuine, you’d need to perform a simple nickel test, which includes swabbing the jewelry with cotton dipped in the nickel-test solution.

 • A discoloration will confirm the presence of nickel on the jewelry.
-Still, if it is clear, that’ll mean it is hypoallergenic and will be safe for sensitive skin, especially sensitive ears.
+However, if it is clear, it indicates that it is hypoallergenic and will be safe for sensitive skin, particularly sensitive ears.

 Other ways to check the authenticity of 925 silver jewelry